Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles

 We discuss the response of biopolymer filament bundles bound by transient cross linkers to compressive loading.
 These systems admit a mechanical instability at stresses typically below that of traditional Euler buckling.
 In this instability, there is thermally-activated pair production of topological defects that generate localized regions of bending -- kinks.
 These kinks shorten the bundle's effective length thereby reducing the elastic energy of the mechanically loaded structure.
 This effect is the thermal analog of the Schwinger effect, in which a sufficiently large electric field causes electron-positron pair production.
 We discuss this analogy and describe the implications of this analysis for the mechanics of biopolymer filament bundles of various types under compression.

-Biology is replete with long, stiff filaments held together by strong bonds.
-These filaments appear in both the cytoskeleton and in the extracellular matrix in the form of bundles bound by a variety of cross-linking molecules, which, due to their weaker interactions with the monomers of the filaments, attach and detach from the bundle reaching a chemical equilibrium with their concentration in the surrounding fluid.
-The mechanical response of individual filaments and cross-linked networks of the same is now well understood.
-The filaments are quite nearly inextensible; they respond to tensile or compressive loading by reducing or increasing (respectively) the amount of filament arc length stored in their transverse thermal undulations~\cite{MacKintosh:95,Morse:1998,Maggs:1999,Broedersz:2014}.
+Long, stiff filaments held together by strong bonds are ubiquitous in biology.
+These filaments appear in both the cytoskeleton and the extracellular matrix in the form of bundles bound by a variety of cross-linking molecules, which, due to their weaker interactions with the filaments, attach and detach from the bundle reaching a chemical equilibrium with their concentration in the surrounding fluid.
+The mechanical response of filaments and their networks is well understood.
+The filaments are nearly inextensible; they respond to tensile or compressive loading by reducing or increasing (respectively) the amount of filament arc length stored in their transverse thermal undulations~\cite{mackintosh1995elasticity,Morse:1998,Maggs:1999,Broedersz:2014}.